venkatweb1234/optus_users_hierarchy/README.md

-I have written this task in React Js, Typescript, First I have taken roles, and users list in mock.ts and i have written one function getSubordinates(userId), to get subordinates of  that specified user by passing userId.
+I have written this task in React Js, Typescript, First I have taken roles, and users list in mock.ts and I have written one function getSubordinates(userId), to get subordinates of  that specified user by passing userId.

 ## All Test Cases are passed please check and confirm.